electricimp/Google-PubSub/README.md

 Returns an instance of *GooglePubSub.IAM* class that can be used for execution of Identity and Access Management methods for subscriptions.

+### *GooglePubSub.Subscriptions.getImpAgentEndpoint(relativePath = null, secretToken = null)*

+Composes an endpoint URL based on the URL of the IMP agent where the library is running.

+The result URL can be used to create a push subscription and receive messages from this subscription using *GooglePubSub.PushSubscriber* class.

+Parameters:
+- *relativePath* - *string* - optional - relative path which to be added to the IMP agent URL.
+If specified, the composed URL to be <IMP agent URL>/<relativePath>
+- *secretToken* - *string* - optional - secret token specified by a user.
+It allows to verify that the messages pushed to the push endpoint are originated from the Google Cloud Pub/Sub service.
+More information see [here](https://cloud.google.com/pubsub/docs/faq#security)

+Returns:
+- *string* - the result URL

 ## Class *GooglePubSub.PullSubscriber*

 Allows to receive messages from a pull subscription of Google Cloud Pub/Sub service and acknowledge the received messages.